Inherited IRAs: Understanding Your Options

 [ii] Ebeling, Ashlea, “IRS Changes Guidelines for Inherited IRAs, Causing Confusion and Pushback,” The Wall Street Journal, https://www.wsj.com/articles/irs-changes-guidelines-for-inherited-iras-causing-confusion-and-pushback-11659309278.
 Accessed August 12, 2022.

-Private Vista, LLC is registered with HighTower Advisors, LLC, an SEC registered investment adviser and/or Hightower Securities, LLC, member FINRA and SIPC.
-Advisory services are offered through HighTower Advisors, LLC.
-Securities are offered through HighTower Securities, LLC.
+Private Vista, LLC is a group comprised of investment professionals registered with Hightower Advisors, LLC, an SEC registered investment adviser.
+Some investment professionals may also be registered with Hightower Securities, LLC (member FINRA and SIPC).
+Advisory services are offered through Hightower Advisors, LLC.
+Securities are offered through Hightower Securities, LLC.